anderslime/anderslime.github.io/_posts/2016-04-06-caching-in-web-development.markdown

 using our servers less.

 But like many other programming techniques, caching also comes with challenges and thereby trade-offs.
-I have found caching a a hard challenge that often comes with a gotcha here and there.
+I have found caching to be a hard challenge that often comes with a gotcha here and there.
 And this is something even <a href="http://martinfowler.com/bliki/TwoHardThings.html" target="_blank">Martin Fowler agrees on this</a>.
 The challenges and trade-offs depends on the caching techniques used, but managing **cache invalidation**, **staleness** and **consistency** are